nagesh21/docker_project/README.md

 Conclusion:
 With these basic principles you can link services together to create applications.
 You could easily include "composer" in the PHP container to build and run your PHP/Laravel application in a similar manner.
 There are a lot of benefits to modernizing your application with Docker using docker-compose and some of the latest images and features.

+Note : Please wait for few minutes where MySQL service to be started.